What is the jet stream?

 The jet stream flows high overhead and causes changes in the wind and pressure at that level.
 This affects things nearer the surface, such as areas of high and low pressure, and therefore helps shape the weather we see.
-Sometimes, like in a fast moving river, the jet stream’s movement is very straight and smooth, but sometimes it buckles and loops like a river’s meander, slowing things up, making areas of low pressure move less predictably.
+Sometimes, like in a fast-moving river, the jet stream’s movement is very straight and smooth.
+However, its movement can buckle and loop, like a river’s meander.
+This will slow things up, making areas of low pressure move less predictably.

 The jet stream can also change the strength of an area of low pressure.
-It acts a bit like a vacuum cleaner, sucking air out of the top and causing it to become more intense – it lowers the pressure or deepens the system.
-The lower the pressure within a system, generally the stronger the winds and more stormy the result.
+It acts a bit like a vacuum cleaner, sucking air out of the top and causing it to become more intense, lowering the pressure system.
+The lower the pressure within a system, generally the stronger the wind, and more stormy the result.

 On the other hand, a slower, more buckled jet stream can cause areas of higher pressure to take charge, which typically brings less stormy weather, light winds and dry skies.